censorship-event-detection/acsac-censorship-event-detection/README.md

 # Setup
 Create a python virtual environment and activate it:
 ```
-python -m venv my_env
+python3 -m venv my_env
 source my_env/bin/activate
 ```
 Install required python libraries:
 ```
-pip -r install requirements.txt
+pip install -r requirements.txt
 ```
 # Running the framework
-- `framework.ipynb` can be executed as is within a Jupyter notebook environment.
+- `framework.ipynb` can be executed as is within a Jupyter notebook environment (launch environment by running `jupyter notebook`).
 It will run on OONI China data.
 To run the notebook on a new dataset edit the variables `path_to_dataset`, `typ`, `version`, and `index` to fit the new dataset.

 - To execute `framework.py`:
 ```